-SHOP The Sensory Activities For Toddlers Post HERE: Similar Green Dress // Amazon Leopard Apple Watch // ABLE Necklace – use code MYLIFEWELLLOVED25 for 25% off // Lip // Leyton’s Tee // Leyton’s Shorts // Leyton’s Shoes
+SHOP The Sensory Activities For Toddlers Post HERE: Similar Green Dress // Apple Watch // ABLE Necklace – use code MYLIFEWELLLOVED25 for 25% off // Lip // Leyton’s Similar Tee // Leyton’s Shorts // Leyton’s Shoes

-I love those little moments when my toddler is entertained and learning.
+I love those little moments when my preschooler and toddler are both entertained and learning.
 It’s a real bonus when those times don’t take a ton of preparation, don’t include a DIY craft, and isn’t something that requires major Pinterest mom skills!
 Plus, I’m happy when activities don’t make a huge mess!
 I strive to keep things as simple as possible in everything we do.
 (We have enough on our plates as it is, am I right?)

 - Sensory Bin Fun